reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/development.md

 A student sign up for the course via the course web site by logging into GitLab.
 After receiving the student's GitLab ID, the web server will:

  1. Use the GitLab API to fork the development repository using a Haxe course bot account.
-The forked student repository will be a privately hosted in the GitLab group, https://gitlab.com/groups/HaxeFoundation_HX101_2016T1.
+The forked student repository will be privately hosted in the GitLab group, https://gitlab.com/groups/HaxeFoundation_HX101_2016T1.
 It has to be private since the student will commit quiz answers and coding exercises into the repository.

- 2. Remove all branches except for the master branch in order to prevent leaking quiz answers and coding exercise test cases.
+ 2. Remove all branches except for the `master` branch in order to prevent leaking quiz answers and coding exercise test cases.

  3. Commit a file that contains student's info.